icrc/openmrs-android-fhir/README.md

 Encounter forms can optionally show the shared screener questionnaire before the main form renders.
 To enable this behavior:

 1. Flag any encounter questionnaire item that should surface in the screener with the `https://openmrs.org/ext/show-screener` extension.
-2. At runtime, `GroupFormEntryViewModel` inspects each encounter form, extracts those flagged items, and merges them into the screener template before handing the combined questionnaire to the UI layer.【F:core/src/main/java/org/openmrs/android/fhir/viewmodel/GroupFormEntryViewModel.kt†L120-L158】
+2. At runtime, `GroupFormEntryViewModel` inspects each encounter form, extracts those flagged items, and merges them into the screener template before handing the combined questionnaire to the UI layer.
 3. The base template lives at `core/src/main/assets/screener-questionnaire-template.json`; customize this file (or replace it entirely) to adjust the screener layout or wording.

 ### Example Questionnaire